armanriazi/typescript-all-in-one/workspace/types/module/ambient/d.ts.md

 declare var foo: any;
 foo = 123; // allowed
 ```

+The first thing to note about this code is that we have used the **TypeScript keyword declare**.
+The declare keyword tells the compiler that we want to define something but that the implementation of this object (or variable or function) **will be resolved at runtime.**

 You have the option of putting these declarations in a `.ts` file or in a `.d.ts` file.
 We highly recommend that in your real world projects you use a separate `.d.ts` (start with one called something like `global.d.ts` or `vendor.d.ts`).